-Russia is a multi-ethnic state with over 100 nationalities and a complex federal structure inherited from the Soviet period that includes regions, republics, territories, and other subunits.
+Russia is a multi-ethnic state with over 100 nationalities and a complex federal structure inherited from the Soviet period that includes regions, republics. territories, and other subunits.
 During Boris Yeltsin's presidency, many of the republics and regions won greater autonomy.
 Only the Chechen Republic, however, tried to assert complete independence.
-During his presidency, Vladimir Putin reversed this trend and rebuilt the strength of the central government vis-àvis the regions.
+President Putin reversed this trend and rebuilt the strength of the central government vis-à-vis the regions.
 In coming decades, the percentage of ethnic Russians is expected to decline because of relatively greater birthrates among non-Russian groups and in-migration by non-Russians.
-In many of Russia's ethnicbased republics and autonomous regions, ethnic Russians are becoming a declining share of the population, resulting in the titular nationalities becoming the majority populations.
+In many of Russia's ethnicbased republics and autonomous regions, ethnic Russians are becoming a declining share of the population. resulting in the titular nationalities becoming the majority populations.
 Implications may include changes in domestic and foreign policies under the influence of previously marginalized ethnic groups, including the revitalization of Yeltsin-era moves toward federal devolution.
-Alternatively, an authoritarian Russian central government that carries out chauvinist policies could contribute to rising ethnic conflict and even separatism.
+Alternatively, an authoritarian Russian central